sanskarkr/emotion-recognition/README.md

 <img src="https://github.com/skanelo/Deep-Emotion-Recognition/blob/main/results/learning_curves.png" width="850" height="360">

 A more comprehensive analysis of my approach as well as a step-by-step guide is presented at my **<pending_hyperlink_for_the_article>** on Towards Data Science.

-### Part 2: Application of GradCam, a visualization technique, which assists to the interepretability of the model 🔍

-### Part 3: ...pending